HAVING A FAMILY DURING RESIDENCY

-- The Alberta Perinatal Health Program’s consensus is that eliminating heavy lifting by the 20th week of pregnancy, and eliminating excessive standing by the 24th week of pregnancy, reduces the risk of adverse perinatal outcomes to those of unexposed women.
+- The Alberta Perinatal Health Program’s consensus is that eliminating heavy lifting by the 20th week of pregnancy, and eliminating excessive standing by the 24th week of pregnancy, reduces the risk of adverse perinatal outcomes to those of unexposed persons.

 - If you are expecting multiples, speak with your physician.
 You may be advised to abstain from call duty earlier than during a singleton pregnancy.